 And yet – there is so much more to do.

 As we pause to celebrate an amazing 50 years of progress for pets and people, we embrace a future filled with promise and potential for what we might accomplish in the next 50 years.

-The mission of the SPCA of Wake County is as strong as ever: To transform the lives of pets and people through care, compassion, education and adoption.
+The mission of the SPCA of Wake County is as strong as ever: To transform the lives of pets and people through protection, care, education and adoption.

 Our vision is to create a humane community – and achieving that vision begins with ending the euthanasia of all healthy and treatable animals.

 To that end, we have developed three core initiatives that will guide our work in the years ahead.